Project Phase Understanding its Nuances

 A project phase has the following characteristics.

 • The work has a distinct focus that differs from any other phase.
-This often involves different organizations, locations and skill set.
+This often involves different organizations, locations and skill sets.

 • Achieving the primary deliverable or objective of the phase requires controls or processes unique to the phase or its activities.